CommissionerPeirce/SafeHarbor2.0/README.md

 **(b)  Disclosure.**  The Initial Development Team must provide the information described below on a freely accessible public website.

 &ensp; &ensp; (1)  *Initial Disclosures.*  Prior to filing a notice of reliance on the safe harbor, provide the following information.
-Any material changes to the information required below must be provided on the same freely accessible public website as soon as practicable after the change.
+Any material changes to the information required below must be provided on the same freely accessible public website or blockchain as soon as practicable after the change.

 &ensp; &ensp; &ensp; &ensp; (i)  *Source Code.*  A text listing of commands to be compiled or assembled into an executable computer program used by network participants to access the network, amend the code, and confirm transactions.